Flexible and Efficient Spatio-Temporal Transformer for Sequential Visual Place Recognition: Conclusion

 \section{Conclusion}

+\textbf{Limitations \& Future Works:} We did not evaluate alternative encoder backbones, such as DINOv2 \cite{Oquab_2023_dinov2}, within Adapt-STformer.
+Future work could explore alternative encoder backbones within our framework to preserve its compute efficient design while closing the performance gap with SOTA foundational based VPR models.

-We present Adapt-STformer, a Seq-VPR framework that balances flexibility, efficiency, and performance.
-Central to our design is the Recurrent-DTE module, which unifies spatial and temporal modeling.
-This approach improves computational efficiency, adapts to variable seq-lengths, and constructs discriminative sequential VPR descriptors.
-Adapt-STformer thus establishes a foundation for future research on efficient, flexible and high perfoming Seq-VPR systems.
+\textbf{Summary:} We present Adapt-STformer, a Seq-VPR framework that delivers competitive performance while remaining compute-efficient and flexible to variable sequence lengths, thanks to its core innovation—the Recurrent-DTE module—which unifies spatio-temporal modeling in a single module.
+We hope this work provides a foundation for future practical and powerful Seq-VPR research.